-As an Infusionsoft Consultant, or ICC, I am often asked to compare and contrast how Infusionsoft’s CRM / Salesforce Automation (SFA) / Marketing Automation platform stacks up to others options on the market.
+As an inbound marketing practicioner, consultant, and author who works with HubSpot, Infusionsoft, and Ontraport, I am often asked to compare and contrast how various inbound marketing and marketing automation platforms stack up to others options on the market.

 Constant Contact and AWeber are just email - no status.